Are travel agents worth it? Pros, cons and alternatives

 • Depending on the trip you have in mind, you might save more money by organizing it yourself rather than through a travel agent, especially if you opt for an affordable vacation spot or want to leverage budget-friendly travel tips.

-• While a travel agent can save you research time for your trip, you’ll still need to spend time finding the right agent to stick to your budget and needs.
+• While a travel agent can save you research time for your trip, you’ll still need to spend time finding the right agent in order to stick to your budget and needs.

 • If you’re the spontaneous type, booking an itinerary may feel restrictive.
 Doing things your own way can offer greater flexibility.

-Should you use a travel rewards credit card instead?
+A travel agent alternative: Using a travel rewards credit card

-Travel agents can take some of the stress out of travel planning, but if you’re the type of person who wants control over their itinerary, reservations and other aspects of your trip, opening a travel rewards credit card may be a better option.
+Travel agents can take some of the hassle out of travel planning, but if you’re the type of person who wants control over your itinerary, reservations and other aspects of your trip, opening a travel rewards credit card may be a better option.

 Travel rewards credit cards can come with benefits that travel agents may not be able to offer.
 For example, with a Capital One travel rewards credit card, you could enjoy access to exclusive features like Capital One Travel, a TSA PreCheck® or Global Entry credit, Priority Pass™ and more.* You’ll also earn rewards on every dollar you spend, even if it’s not related to travel.
 And you can use those rewards toward airfare and hotel stays.